 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of September 30, 2015, we had cash equivalents of \$44.7 million, consisting of interest-bearing money market funds, and short-term investments of \$46.0 million, consisting of commercial paper and highly rated corporate bonds.
+As of December 31, 2015, we had cash equivalents of \$23.2 million, consisting of interest-bearing money market funds, debt securities of U.S. government agencies and commercial paper and highly rated corporate bonds, and short-term investments of \$63.3 million, consisting of commercial paper and highly rated corporate bonds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 Due to the short-term maturities of our cash equivalents, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents.